Lmdudester/Matrix-Calculator/README.md

 Performs basic operations upon Matrices stored in text or csv files.

-    - Reads Matrix Files Path's from command line
+    - Reads Matrix Files from a specified directory
+    - Uses GUI to specify two matrix files
     - Computes Matrix Operation
     - Returns Resulting Matrix

 Developed Using Java.

 ## How To Use:
-    Using Input Files:
-        1. Create 1 or more .csv or .txt files containing a matrix.
-(Format specified below)
-        2. Create a Matrix object with the .csv or .txt filepath string as its parameter.
-[Matrix(fPath)]
-        3. Call any of the methods described in the Methods Header Below

-    Creating in code:
-        1. Create a Matrix object giving rows and columns as parameters.
-[Matrix(rows, columns)]
-        2. Fill in each position using setIndex()
-        3. Call any of the methods described in the Methods Header Below
+   1) Place at least two .csv files of the proper formatting (See Below) into the *matricies* subfolder
+   2) Run MatrixCalc.bat
+   3) Use the GUI to choose the two matricies where the higher choice is A and the bottom is B as in: A (operation) B
+   4) Look to the terminal window for the result

 ## Methods:
     Matrix Arithmetic: